 Andrew is recommended in the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
 He is regularly instructed in catastrophic injury claims.
 Andrew acts for both claimants and defendants.

 He was shortlisted for the “Barrister / KC of the Year” award at the Manchester Legal Awards 2023.
-He is a member of the Attorney General’s Regional A Panel of Junior Counsel to the Crown and is a door tenant at 12 King’s Bench Walk in London.
+He is a member of the Attorney General’s Regional ‘A’ Panel of Junior Counsel to the Crown.
+He is also a tenant at 12 King’s Bench Walk in London.

 His experience includes cases involving: